Skip to main content

 • Outdoor Education (Undergraduate Certificate)

 Leave the desk behind.
-Make a career doing what you love and where you do it best — teach others how to connect and appreciate the great outdoors.
+Make a career doing what you love and where you do it best — teach others how to connect with and appreciate the great outdoors.

 UND's Outdoor Education Certificate is designed to develop diverse, engaged and capable outdoor educators and leaders able to meet demands in the field among various employers.